 You can also choose to go with a hydroponic setup, although growing hydroponically is more technical and typically not included into any guides dedicated to growing cannabis indoors for beginners.
 A soilless medium like coco coir is also an option.
 Keep in mind that hydro and soilless mediums will require nutrients and extra attention throughout the entire lifecycle of plant growth.

 What Are The Best Pots For Growing Indoor Weed?

 Assuming you go the soil route, you’ll need to choose the best pots for growing weed indoors.
 You’ll need at least two different sizes, including small pots for seedlings or clones and larger pots when your plants begin to grow.
-20-liter (5-gallon) pots or smaller are ideal for indoor setups, unless you’ve got the space for larger pots (bigger plants) and enough light to ensure all plants are getting the light they need.
+20-liter (5-gallon) pots are ideal for indoor setups, unless you’ve got the space for larger pots (bigger plants) and enough light to ensure all plants are getting the light they need.

 Fabric pots (like Smart Pots or similar) work best, as they allow roots to breathe better, improve root structure, regulate temperature, and prevent overwatering with their excellent drainage.
 After your grow, fabric pots can be washed, folded and easily stored for your next indoor grow.
 While fabric pots are ideal, you can also do no wrong by using classic plastic or terracotta pots.

 The Best Nutrients For Your Indoor Grow

 Unless you’re using potting soil with nutrients added to it, you’ll need to give your plants fertilizer throughout their entire lifecycle.
 The best bet for beginner growers is to purchase a nutrient “pack” that contains the various nutrients your plants will need during the different growth stages.
 FoxFarm Trio, for example, contains three bottles of nutrients designed for the vegetative, flowering and blooming stages of cannabis growth respectively.